root-project/root/README/ReleaseNotes/v626/index.md

 ## Math Libraries

+- `RVec` has been heavily re-engineered in order to add a small buffer optimization and to streamline its internals.
+The change should provide a small performance boost to applications that make heavy use of `RVec`s and should otherwise be user-transparent.
+Please report any issues you should encounter.
 - I/O support of `RVec` objects has been optimized.
 As a side-effect, `RVec`s can now be read back as `std::vector`s and vice-versa.
 - added `ROOT::VecOps::Drop`, an operation that removes `RVec` elements at the specified indices.
+- handy aliases `ROOT::RVecI`, `ROOT::RVecD`, `ROOT::RVecF`, ..., have been introduced as short-hands for `RVec<int>`, `RVec<double>`, `RVec<float>`, ...

 ## RooFit Libraries